Pregnancy and Opioid Use Disorder

 The purpose is to inform clinic members (admin, providers, nursing, etc.) on how to successfully integrate a MAT program into an outpatient primary care setting.
 The mission is to help centers and clinics set up primary care based MAT to improve access for patients suffering from opioid use disorder across the state of Iowa.

-- Effectively utilize drug testing in clinical settings to help identify, treat, and support the recovery of patients with addictions.
+- Effectively utilize drug testing in clinical settings to help identify, treat, and support the recovery of pregnant women with addictions.

 - Discuss methodological limitations, interpretation, and application of drug test results.